Lentiviral Barcode Libraries for Cell Labeling and Clonal Tracking

 - how growth conditions affect cell heterogeneity or clonal subpopulations

 - what factors influence survival rate and expansion of tumors

 - what contributes to the expansion of cancer cells with various genetic driver lesions or drug tolerances.

 The combination of NGS with cell barcode labeling has the potential to vastly increase our understanding of cell growth, differentiation, pathogenicity, and drug resistance.

-More information on Cellecta’s CloneTracker XP Human and Mouse Lentiviral Barcode library offerings available here.
+More information on Cellecta’s CloneTracker XP-CRISPR Human and Mouse Lentiviral Barcode library offerings available here.